shantoroy/shantoroy.github.io/_posts/2023-01-29-python-logging-module-basic-tutorial-and-template.md

 In this tutorial, we've explored how to use the Python `logging` module to add logging capabilities to our code.
 We've covered the basics of logging with `basicConfig()`, as well as the more advanced techniques of loggers, handlers, and formatters.

 That's all for today!
-Have a good day, cheers!!! :sunglasses:
+Have a good day, cheers!!! 😎
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjkyNjUwMDkxLC0xOTg4Njg4NTYyXX0=
+eyJoaXN0b3J5IjpbMjA1ODQ1NjEyNCwtMTk4ODY4ODU2Ml19
 -->